Smart grid protocols

 Current Status

-As of March 2025, the project is gaining early traction, in particular in the Netherlands, and is actively seeking seeking additional funding for the items listed below.
+As of August 2025, the project is gaining traction, in particular in the Netherlands.
+Funding for maintenance until mid-2026 has been secured.
+Additionally, the project is actively seeking funding for future development and community involvement.

 Get in touch!